9 Cryptos With The Lowest Transaction Fees in 2026

 Trade on Centralized Exchanges (CEXs)

-Centralized exchanges (CEX) often offer lower transaction fees compared to decentralized platforms.
+Centralized exchanges (CEXs) often offer lower transaction fees compared to decentralized platforms because trading happens inside their internal databases.
 Some even offer zero transaction fees for certain cryptocurrencies.
 By using centralized exchanges for trading, users can benefit from reduced costs, particularly for high-volume transactions.

 Additionally, some exchanges offer fee discounts for using their native tokens or for holding a certain amount of the token.
 You should factor in the withdrawal fees if you need to transfer to your wallet outside of the exchange, however.